 “Human beings in a number of instances prefer negative recognition as opposed to no recognition at all.”

-In our last blog post we touched on the benefits of separating intrinsic motives (i.e. development) from extrinsic motives (i.e. salary-hikes) during the performance review process.
-For some companies this concept might seem alien, especially in firms that have used money as a primary motivator.
+In our last blog post we touched on the benefits of separating intrinsic motives (i.e. development) from extrinsic motives (i.e. increases in fixed pay) during the performance review process.
+For some companies this concept might seem alien, especially in firms that have used money and salary increments as a primary motivator.
 But it’s important to get this right, because lack of development focus is a big reason why performance appraisals fail.

 So exactly what are development-centric reviews; and why do we need them?

 In a nutshell, they involve more collaboration between managers and employees, and more ownership for the employee; development-focused questions; and the use of a goal or OKR system to plan and execute change.
 They also take place within a wider growth-oriented culture, which supports the review process on an ongoing basis.

 Development vs. accountability